marisa-edgar/pizza-planet/README.md

 Test: "It should return a Pizza object with properties for toppings and size"
 Code: const myPizza = new Pizza();
-Expected Output: Pizza {Pizza [top1: undefined, top2: undefined, top3: undefined, top4: undefined, top5: undefined,size: undefined, price: 8]}
+Expected Output: Pizza {Pizza [top: undefined, size: undefined, price: 8]}

 Describe: sizeCost()

 Test: "It should return price when size is selected"
 Code: const myPizza = new Pizza("XL");
-Expected Output: myPizza.sizeCost{Pizza[sizeL:"XL", top1: undefined, top2: undefined, top3: undefined, top4: undefined, top5: undefined, price:"13";]}
+Expected Output: myPizza.sizeCost{Pizza[size:"XL", top:undefined, price:"13";]}

 Describe: sizeCost()

 Test: "It should return price when size is selected"
 Code: const myPizza = new Pizza("large");
-Expected Output: myPizza.sizeCost{Pizza[sizeL:large, top1: undefined, top2: undefined, top3: undefined, top4: undefined, top5: undefined, price:11;]}
+Expected Output: myPizza.sizeCost{Pizza[size:"large", top:undefined, price:"11";]}

+Describe: sizeCost()

+Test: "It should return price when size is selected"
+Code: const myPizza = new Pizza("medium");
+Expected Output: myPizza.sizeCost{Pizza[size:"medium", top:undefined, price:"8";]}